 “We challenged ourselves to produce a practical wearable product,” Director of Emerging Experiences Dan Thompson wrote in a recent blog post. “[We asked] ‘What can we produce that’s new, interesting, and useful?’”

-This question led the team to develop a prototype for a light-based signalling system that could be used with electric scooters (you know, the ones popping up everywhere) to increase rider safety.
+This question led the team to develop a prototype for a light-based signaling system that could be used with electric scooters (you know, the ones popping up everywhere) to increase rider safety.

 Watch the video below for a glimpse into the development process and to see Dan take the new prototype on a test-drive around the streets of Chicago.